darrellsuggs/darrell.thoughts/_posts/2025-07-25-c0001-career-chaos-leaving-a-job.md

 Check back in a couple of years ...

-**Lesson**
+**Lessons**

-Manage your own career or no one else will.
+- Manage your own career or no one else will.
 Worse yet, it may manage you.
+- If you are unhappy in a place you used to be happy, accept the change and move on.
+- The best time to find a new job is when you already have one -- even if you are mostly happy.

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/c0001-01.png" width="300"> </p>
 (Artwork by AI)